Skip to content

 3. Take steps that establish an intent to become a resident of Utah (see Objective Evidence)

-4. Submit an Application for Residency (General) with the objective evidence by the end of the third week of the semester
+4. Submit an Application for Residency with the objective evidence by the end of the third week of the semester

 * Please note, you cannot be absent from the state for more than 29 total days during that 12 month period (not necessarily 29 consecutive days).
 See Frame v.
 Residency Appeals Comm.
 Of Utah State Univ., 675 P.2d 1157 (Utah 1983); Board of Regents Policy and Procedure R512.
 To prove this, you must provide bank statements for those twelve continuous months.